suffolklibraries/sljekyll/elibrary/rbdigital/index.md

 <div class="{% include /c/generic-panel.html %}">

-        <p>The Zinio for Libraries app will be discontinued on <strong>3 April 2018</strong>.
+        <p>The Zinio for Libraries app was discontinued on <strong>3 April 2018</strong>.
 Follow the instructions below to download the new RBdigital app, which offers the same functionality.</p>

 </div>